syncthing/docs/users/syncthing.rst

 The command line syntax actually supports different modes of operation through several subcommands, specified as the first argument.
 If omitted, the default ``serve`` is assumed.

+The initial setup of a device ID and default configuration can be called explicitly with the ``generate`` subcommand.
+It can also update the configured GUI authentication credentials, without going through the REST API.
+Otherwise, an existing device certificate or configuration file is left untouched.

 The ``decrypt`` subcommand is used in conjunction with untrusted (encrypted) devices, see the relevant section on :ref:`decryption <untrusted-decrypt>` for